martimgalvao/hearing_urban_change/README.md

   <img src="https://github.com/martimgalvao/hearing_urban_change/blob/main/year_p_map.png" />
 </p>

-Although the initial results of this study are promising, more data is needed to understand the relationship between noise and urban chance in New York City.
-Future considerations include number of new constructions per zip code and population demographic.
+Although the initial results of this study are promising, more data is needed to understand the relationship between noise and urban change in New York City.
+Future considerations include the number of new constructions per zip code and population demographics.

 Additionally, the question of what qialifies as 'noise' is an interesting pursuit in and of itself.
 A future iteration would benefit from incroporating a categorized and geo-tagged database of city sounds such as NYU's Sound of New York City Urban Sound Tagging (SONYC-UST) dataset.